-James L. Conrad, Jr., Resident Instructor - A native of New Orleans, LA, he has close to 30 years of experience working for non-profit institutions and nearly twenty years of experience working in education.
+James L. Conrad, Jr., Adjunct Business Instructor - A native of New Orleans, LA, he has close to 30 years of experience working for non-profit institutions and nearly twenty years of experience working in education.
 He is a graduate of Loyola University New Orleans with a Bachelor of Business Administration Degree in Marketing and Management.
 He attained his Master of Education Degree with a concentration in Curriculum and Instruction from the University of Holy Cross in New Orleans, LA.
 He has worked as a charter and private school teacher at the elementary and middle school levels and he tutored secondary students for College Track New Orleans.
 Mr. Conrad has higher education experience as an instructor at Delgado Community College, Northshore Technical Community College and Southern University at New Orleans.
 He has served as the Job Readiness Instructor/Coach at Goodwill Industries of Southeastern Louisiana, Inc. since October 2016.

 Tanika Coston-Andrews, Adjunct Medical Coding and Billing - is an entrepreneur and a New Orleans native.
 She has been billing and coding for 15 years working for different companies around the New Orleans area.
-She received a diploma in Medical Billing and Coding from Gretna Career College, Gretna, Louisiana.
 Her experience ranges from a billing department manager, classroom instructor and specific projects where she was the only coder on-site.
 She currently owns a billing company that does billing and coding for multiple businesses.
 Her specialties are Optometry and Mental Health.